FeSihel/Front-end-project-University-website/README.md

 As this repository envolves lot's of files, it will be explained how does this front-end project do.

 Part 1: homepage use and navigation\
-The homepage is called main.
+The homepage is called index.
 There will be navigation to login, apply (written as Entrance Exam) and courses.
 To go back to homepage, click on the logo.

 Part 2: login\